 A natural remedy for insomnia can be found in a little extra intentional movement during the day.
 As little as ten minutes of aerobic exercise can greatly improve the quality of your sleep.
 Regular exercise may also prevent sleep disorders like restless leg syndrome and sleep apnea.

 Not only does exercise ultimately help the quality of sleep you get but it also improves the duration.
+Your quality of sleep directly impacts your performance in the gym, too.
 It may also reduce stress and help tire you out.
 The timing of rigorous exercise may affect each individual differently.
 Experiment with different times of day to find your perfect balance.
 Some people find it hard to fall asleep if they work out too close to bedtime.

 It is a known fact that a full body workout can ultimately lead to a healthier sleep routine.
 Some studies have shown that these positive effects could take several weeks or months to manifest themselves.